jbmilgrom/blogg/src/post/hello-world.md

 layout: layouts/post.liquid
 ---

 Had a good run using Medium as my blogging platform.
 It served as a "google doc," a web-based document editor with automatic content uploads, and a content-management system, publishing drafts that correspond one-to-one in appearance with the published form.
-Medium was seemingly optimized for a reader-writer experience, including clean out-of-the-box styling, draft-sharing, and gist and other code-sharing embeds.
+Medium was seemingly optimized for a reader-writer experience, including clean styling out-of-the-box, draft-sharing, and gist and other code-sharing embeds.
 Some of these features remain.
 However, over the last year, the reader-writer experience began to deteriorate.
 Now, draft sharing is login-gated.
 Content recommendation surfaces click-bait'y titles instead of interest areas (e.g. software).
 Finally, anchor tags break ostensibly because of "become a member" prompts in the page header, the anvil that broke this camel's back.

 So, I've moved to a self-managed website.